Nyther/Blackjack_Royale/README.md

 # Blackjack
 Terminal based game of Blackjack with a few twists.
-Inspired by the game Dungeons & Degenerate Gamblers.
+Inspired by the games Dungeons & Degenerate Gamblers and Dupery.

 ## Quirks:
 - Game is played against "bots".